 It is not uncommon for people to be unsure of what constitutes medical malpractice.
 It is critical to note that not all negative outcomes or dissatisfaction with the end results constitute medical malpractice.
 A healthcare professional commits malpractice when they fail to meet an applicable standard of care, and the patient is harmed as a result.
 This standard of care is based on what another qualified professional would do in the same circumstances.
 If their actions do not meet this standard, you could have a valid medical malpractice claim.

 Were you hurt due to the negligent actions of a doctor, nurse, or other healthcare providers?
 If so, you need an experienced legal team that understands malpractice claims and knows how to effectively pursue results.
 Malpractice claims can be complicated and challenging to pursue, so be sure to hire an attorney who has specifically helped people like you seek compensation and justice.

-The attorneys at Stewart Law Offices, LLC have the experience and resources to fight for you.
-We help patients who have been the victim of medical malpractice across South Carolina and portions of North Carolina.
+The personal injury attorneys at Stewart Law Offices have the experience and resources to fight for you.
+We help patients who have been the victim of medical malpractice across South Carolina.
 Call us or contact us online today for a free claim review and advice about your legal options.

 Medical Malpractice Law in South Carolina

 According to the South Carolina Code of Laws, medical malpractice is defined as: “Doing that which the reasonably prudent health care provider or health care institution would not do or not doing that which the reasonably prudent health care provider or health care institution would do in the same or similar circumstances.”